charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ln -s Prog270Key main-key
 ```

+## Alternative Method

+If you are struggling to load your key, try [this][susk], it's easier.
+But please remember how you did it.

 ## Create gitignore File {#gitignore}

 Before pushing your repository to the cloud, you should create a **.gitignore** file.
 This file tells Git which files to ignore, which files should not be pushed to the cloud.
 This may seem like an unimportant step, but for a developer to try to use Git without setting up **.gitignore** file would be a bit like trying to drive a car that had no break.
 The inevitable result: a 95% chance of rain accompanied by high winds and thunderstorms.